Stefano Mazzoli: Professional career

 Mazzoli turned professional in 2019 and joined the Challenge Tour.
 He spent the next few season on the Alps Tour, narrowly missing out on promotion.
 In 2022, he captured his third win on the tour and earned promotion to the 2023 Challenge Tour via the rankings.
 In 2024, he was runner-up at the Open de Portugal, a stroke behind Matt Oshrine.

 In 2024, Mazzoli joined the Asian Tour and was named Asian Tour Rookie of the Year after several top-10 finishes, including a T-5 at the International Series Morocco and a T-6 at the Hong Kong Open.

+Mazzoli finished 8th in the Challenge Tour rankings to graduate to the 2026 European Tour, where he won the Corales Puntacana Championship, a PGA Tour co-sanctioned opposite-field event to the 2026 Open Championship, to earn a one-year exemption on the PGA Tour.
+Mazzoli, who sat 127th in the Race to Dubai and was the second-to-last European Tour member to gain entry, shot a final round 66 to win a stroke ahead of Gordon Sargent and Todd Clements.